bguspl/bguspl.github.io/practical_sessions/PracticalSession13.md

 DTOs are passed to and from the persistence layer.
 When passed from the persistence layer to the application logic, they contain the data retrieved from the database.
 When passed from the application logic to the persistence layer, they contain the data that should be written to the database.

 DTO naming convention
-The DTO naming convention is that a DTO named 'Abc' represents a table named 'abcs'. we will use this convention in the future to map a DTO object to the table it represents. downloadtoggle
+The DTO naming convention is that a DTO named 'Abc' represents a table named 'abcs'. we will use this convention in the future to map a DTO object to the table it

-17 lines ...
-# Data Transfer Objects:
+### Data Transfer Objects

 class Student:
     def __init__(self, id, name):
         self.id = id